By Celia Coates

 I was entertained for a while by the two ant stories and then, having a very serious turn of mind, I began thinking about how these stories are lessons for our times.
 It would be wonderful if more of us could notice when others are in trouble and drop them “a leaf” so that they can get back on their feet.
 It would be even better if some “hunters” could have their guns removed before they shoot unarmed prey.
 Then, what if we could learn to join together and float our whole country out of danger?
 I’m really dreaming now – what if we could consider all humans as part of our colony and work together for the good of the whole planet?
 Unfortunately we already demonstrate one of the strongest traits of fire ants: they, and we, seem to need to devour everything in our paths.

 More than once I’ve been asked what posts like this have to do with WINN.
-I often write about compassion, generosity, and the belief that we are all one partly because that’s the wisdom found by people who have near death experiences (NDEs).
-They are one of the most profound kinds of subtle energies phenomena and teach us many of the things that are What Is Needed Now.
+It’s because stories teach.
+I often write about compassion, generosity, and the belief that we are all one (the lessons in these two stories) partly because that’s the wisdom, the perennial wisdom, created through thousands of years of human experience.
+It is wisdom that can also be found today in near death experiences (NDEs).
+NDEs are a profound kind of “other world” phenomena that can teach us a great deal about who we are and how to live our lives.
+It’s wisdom that is really What Is Needed Now.

 * * * * *

-Image of book of Aesop’s Fables from Wikipedia
+The Image that heads this post is of a book of Aesop’s Fables, from Wikipedia.